Asymptotics of Systemic Risk in a Renewal Model with Multiple Business Lines and Heterogeneous Claims: Proof of main results

-where the asymptotic relation (\ref{lemma5.9pf5}) can be derived through a similar way as the proof of (\ref{lemma5.7.1}) in Lemma \ref{lemma6}.
-Now due to the arbitrariness of $\beta$, we can make $\beta\left(\frac{1-\beta}{n-1}\right)^{-\alpha}$ as small as we expect.
-Therefore, uniformly for $t\in\Lambda^{T}$, we have
+where the asymptotic relation \eqref{lemma5.9pf5} can be derived through a similar way as the proof of \eqref{lemma5.7.1} in Lemma \ref{lemma6}.
+Now due to the arbitrariness of $\beta$, we can make $\beta\left(\frac{1-\beta}{{d}-1}\right)^{-\alpha}$ as small as we desire.
+Therefore, uniformly for all $t\in\Lambda^{T}$, we have